EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 If you've cloned the forked repo locally and working on it, run these commands:

 ```
-git add <files_you_have_changed>
+git add src/config/links.json src/Components/Icons/GetIcons.js icons.md
 git commit -m "<commit_message>"
 git push origin main
 ```

 This will push changes to the forked repo.

-Otherwise if you're working on GitHub website, then you can just save the changes and then it will commit changes for you.
+Otherwise if you're working on GitHub website, first make sure that you're on the correct branch.
+If you don't have one, you can create it while you commit the changes.

+After that, do the following:

+1. Scroll down to the "Commit changes" section at the bottom of the page.
+2. Check if you have the correct branch selected.
+Otherwise you can click on "Create a new branch and start a pull request" option.
+This will create a new branch with the changes when you make the commit.
+3. Adjust the commit message.
+4. Click the "Commit Changes" button at the bottom of the page and then it will commit the changes for you.

-After all of these, you can go to your forked repo, and click on "Contribute" > "Create Pull Request".
+After all of these, do the following:

+1. Go to your forked repo.
+2. Click on "Contribute" > "Create Pull Request".
 This will take you to the Pull Request creation page.
-Most of the things are automatically adjusted there so most of the times you don't need to change anything there.
-Then click "Create Pull Request".
+3. Set the "base" branch to "main" and "compare" branch to the branch you're working on.
+You'll be able to select those branches.
+These things are automatically adjusted most of the times so you don't need to change anything there.
+4. Click "Create Pull Request".

 This will create a Pull Request and the maintainers will review the changes and merge it if everything was good, otherwise they might request you to change some things.